ovmurad/cryosbi_manifolds/README.md

 ---

-In the `analysis`  scripts, the many hyperparameters can be quickly adjusted.
+The `analysis`  scripts have many hyperparameters can be quickly adjusted.
 These include:
 - `EMB_NPTS`: this sets the size of the dataset after it is subsampled to be approximately uniform density, and corresponding to the size of $\mathcal{X}_{unif}$ in the manuscript.
-In our case, $N=100,000$ for the datasets, and we subsample to `EMB_NPTS=20,000.$ We recommend to subsample to at least 1/3 smaller than the original data.
+In our case, N=100,000 for the datasets, and we subsample to `EMB_NPTS`=20,000 We recommend to subsample to at least 1/3 smaller than the original data.
 - `SPLIT_NPTS`: this sets the training and test split.
-By default, this is set to $60,000,$ $2/3$ of the original $100,000$ points.
+By default, this is set to 60,000, two-thirds of the original 100,000 points.

 The variables `IES_SUBSAMPLE_SIZE`, `TSLASSO_SUBSAMPLE_SIZE`, `GRAD_ESTIM_SUBSAMPLE_SIZE`, `EIGENGAP_ESTIM_SUBSAMPLE_SIZE` in the `analysis` scripts all set subsampling sizes to ease computational time of processes, and can be increased for more accuracy at the expense of computational time.